Motor racing-Audi to enter Formula One from 2026 | Sports-Games

 Motor racing-Audi to enter Formula One from 2026

-Formula One will have a new power unit from 2026 with the focus on sustainability and a more cost-efficient future, with the Liberty Media-owned sport having a goal of being carbon-neutral by 2030.
-"Formula One is both a global stage for our brand and a highly challenging development laboratory," said Audi chairman Markus Duesmann in a statement coinciding with a news conference at Spa-Francorchamps.
+The Volkswagen-owned premium brand said it would reveal by the end of the year which team it would be partnering in what will be the start of a new and more sustainable era for the sport.
+The marque has been in talks with the Swiss-based Sauber Group, whose team competes under the Alfa Romeo name, according to reports by Reuters and other media.

-Audi will enter Formula One from 2026 with a power unit built in Germany under new regulations, the Volkswagen premium brand announced at the Belgian Grand Prix on Friday.
+Audi will enter Formula One from 2026 with one of the sport's existing teams and using a new power unit to be built in Germany, it announced on Friday.
+The Volkswagen-owned premium brand said it would reveal by the end of the year which team it would be partnering in what will be the start of a new and more sustainable era for the sport.

-Audi said it would announce by the end of the year which outfit it would be lining up with.
-It has been in talks with the Swiss-based Sauber Group, whose team competes under the Alfa Romeo name, according to reports by Reuters and other media.
-Formula One will have a new power unit from 2026 with the focus on sustainability and a more cost-efficient future, with the Liberty Media-owned sport having a goal of being carbon-neutral by 2030.
+The marque has been in talks with the Swiss-based Sauber Group, whose team competes under the Alfa Romeo name, according to reports by Reuters and other media.
+Aston Martin and Williams, who both use Mercedes engines, have also expressed an interest in linking up with Audi.

 "Formula One is both a global stage for our brand and a highly challenging development laboratory," said Audi chairman Markus Duesmann in a statement coinciding with a news conference at Spa-Francorchamps.
 "The combination of high performance and competition is always a driver of innovation and technology transfer in our industry.
 With the new rules, now is the right time for us to get involved."

-Adam Baker, a motorsport veteran and former employee of Formula One's FIA governing body, will be chief executive of the Formula One project.
-German rivals Mercedes build their power unit at Brixworth in central England.
+Adam Baker, a motorsport veteran and former employee of motorsport's FIA governing body, will be chief executive of the Formula One project.
+German rivals Mercedes, who have won the last eight constructors' titles, build their power unit at Brixworth in central England with a team factory nearby in Brackley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)